bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 The `ReadableStreamBYOBReader` is an alternative consumer for byte-oriented [](https://nodejs.org/dist/v16.13.1/docs/api/webstreams.md#class-readablestream)’s (those that are created with `underlyingSource.type` set equal to `'bytes'` when the `ReadableStream` was created).

-The `BYOB` is short for “bring your own buffer”.
+The `BYOB` is short for "bring your own buffer”.
 This is a pattern that allows for more efficient reading of byte-oriented data that avoids extraneous copying.

     import {
       open